open-mmlab/mmocr/README.md

 - **Numerous Utilities**

   The toolbox provides a comprehensive set of utilities which can help users assess the performance of models.
 It includes visualizers which allow visualization of images, ground truths as well as predicted bounding boxes, and a validation tool for evaluating checkpoints during training.
-It also includes data converters to demostrate how to convert your own data to the annotation files which the toolbox supports.
+It also includes data converters to demonstrate how to convert your own data to the annotation files which the toolbox supports.

 ## License